BartyPitt/RoboticsProject/docs/ConnectFourAlgorithm.rst

     def is_terminal_node(board):
         return winning_move(board, PLAYER_PIECE) or winning_move(board, BOT_PIECE) or len(get_valid_locations(board)) == 0

-The minimiax algorithm for the Connect 4 game is implemented below.
+The minimax algorithm for the Connect 4 game is implemented below.

 .. code-block:: python